FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/multiplicative_LSTM_for_sequence_based_recos.md

-If we compare the test results of the Movielens 1m dataset, it's an improvement of 5.30% when using mLSTM over LSTM representation, for Movilens 10m it's 7.96% more and for Amazon it's even 18.19% more.
+If we compare the test results of the Movielens 1m dataset, it's an improvement of 5.30% when using mLSTM over LSTM representation, for Movielens 10m it's 7.96% more and for Amazon it's even 18.19% more.

 ## Conclusion